SENATOROVAI/multy-linear-regression-stepik/QUICKSTART.md

 # Quick Start

-This guide helps you get up and running quickly with the **L-BFGS Solver Course** project — from installation to running your first optimization.
+This guide helps you get up and running quickly with the **Normal-equation-solver-multiple-linear-regression-course** project — from installation to running your first optimization.

 ---